Rules of the Cleanest Zone Competition

 - A baseline assessment of all zones will be conducted by the assessment team in November 2018, by reference to the Cleanliness and Beautification criteria.

-- A final formal assessment, which will be notified to the Councillor, the Ward Development Committee and the Disaster Management Committee of the zone in advance, will be carried out in February 2019.
+- For the first competition, a final formal assessment, which will be notified to the Development Committee and the Disaster Management Committee in advance, will be carried out in February/March 2019.
 The final assessment will be by reference to the Cleanliness, Beautification, Sustainability and Innovation criteria.

 - For subsequent assessments: